Ultimate precision limit of noise sensing and dark matter search: Abstract

 \section{Abstract}

 The nature of dark matter is unknown and calls for a systematical search.
 For axion dark matter, such a search relies on finding feeble random noise arising from the weak coupling between dark matter and microwave haloscopes.
 We model such process as a quantum channel and derive the fundamental precision limit of noise sensing.
-An entanglement-assisted strategy with two-mode squeezed vacuum is optimal.
-While the optimality of a single-mode squeezed vacuum is limited to the lossless case.
-Then we provide a ‘nulling’ measurement (squeezing and photon counting) to achieve the optimal performances.
-In terms of the scan rate, single-mode squeezing underperforms the vacuum limit of photon counting even with 20-decibel squeezing; while two-mode squeezed vacuum provides large and close-to-optimal advantage over vacuum limit.
-Our results highlight the necessity of entanglement assistance and good microwave photon counting in dark matter search, while reaffirm that more exotic quantum resources are not necessary.
+An entanglement-assisted strategy based on two-mode squeezed vacuum is thereby demonstrated optimal, while the optimality of a single-mode squeezed vacuum is found limited to the lossless case.
+We propose a `nulling' measurement (squeezing and photon counting) to achieve the optimal performances.
+In terms of the scan rate, even with 20-decibel of strength, single-mode squeezing still underperforms the vacuum limit which is achieved by photon counting on vacuum input; while the two-mode squeezed vacuum provides large and close-to-optimum advantage over the vacuum limit, \hw{thus more exotic quantum resources are no longer required}.
+Our results highlight the necessity of entanglement assistance and microwave photon counting in dark matter search.